joeyadams/haskell-concatMapWrite/README.md

 I'm trying to do reasonably fast character escaping in Haskell (that is, within a few factors of C).
-Using [plain `ByteString` manipulation][1], my Haskell implementation is 125 times slower than my C implementation.
+Using [plain ByteString manipulation][1], my Haskell implementation is 125 times slower than my C implementation.
 Then I tried to use [blaze-builder][2].
 That was even slower.

 I eventually managed to get it to about 1.5 times slower than the C version (very good!).
-However, it uses a lot of ugly buffer manipulation, and the performance boost is very sensitive to what gets inlined and what doesn't.

 The key function is this:

     concatMapWrite :: (Word8 -> Write) -> ByteString -> ByteString

 It is like [concatMap from Data.ByteString][3].
-However, instead of the callback returning a `ByteString`, it returns a [Write][4] object (defined in the [blaze-builder][5] package), which is used to write the data directly into a buffer.
+However, instead of the callback returning a [ByteString][6], it returns a [Write][4] which is used to write the data directly into a buffer.

+However, there are two problems:

+ * It uses a lot of ugly buffer manipulation,

+ * The performance boost is very sensitive to what gets inlined and what doesn't.

 Is there a better way to translate a sequence of bytes in Haskell than this?